lyrixx/lifestream/_carew/pages/index.md

 -  Transform a text link into an html link
 -  Transform an twitter mention into an html link
+-  Transform an twitter hashtag into an html link
 -  ...

 Integration